 If you’ve got dry skin, sensitive skin, or skin that always feels tight after cleansing, then you may want to switch to a cream cleanser.

-That’s because these cleansers have a creamy texture, which produces only a mild lather (or no lather at all).
-Not only do they clean the skin without throwing off its pH or stripping its protective barrier, but they also deposit moisturizing ingredients.
+Also known as cleansing cream, this type of formula is both gentler and more hydrating than other kinds of face wash, like foams and gels.
+That’s because it has a thicker, richer texture and produces only a mild lather (or no lather at all).
+Not only does it clean your skin without throwing off its pH level or stripping its protective barrier, it can also deposit soothing and moisturizing ingredients.

 What to Look for in a Cream Cleanser

 When choosing a cream cleanser, scan the ingredients list with the following in mind:

 - Free of sulfates: Sulfates are harsh detergents that can irritate your skin.
 Instead, choose cleansers with gentle surfactants, such as sodium cocoyl isethionate or cocamidopropyl betaine, or no surfactants at all.

 - Free of silicones: Rather than actually absorbing and hydrating, silicones just create a film on your skin surface.
 This can trap debris and congest your pores.

 - Free of mineral oil: Petroleum derivatives like mineral oil also coat your skin in an occlusive barrier, which will prevent other products from penetrating and can exacerbate acne.